 “The Appian Way was a crucial road for the Roman Empire.
 It connected Rome to its most distant settlements.
 Originally built by Appius Claudius Caecus, the censor of Rome, the road connected Rome to Capua near Naples.
 Eventually, it extended more than 300 miles to the Adriatic Coast, making it the widest and longest road in existence at the time.”

 “The road is made of large, flat stones firmly set in place by thousands of years of rain, wheels, and feet passing over them….”

 The Appian Way starts at Via Appia south of the Coliseum.
 Circo Massimo metro station is the best access point.
 For me getting there was an effort and required connecting through metro lines A and B, and then taking a bus.
 It’s a beautiful area and I enjoyed the afternoon despite the heat.
 The Appian Way is best seen on bicycle using the worn dirt tracks along the road.
-On Sunday, cars are not permitted.
+On Sundays, cars are not permitted.